ryantgyi/AWS-Cloud-DVWA-ELK-Stack-Project/README.md

 |      Windows     	| Windows Machine 	| 10.10.0.0/24 	|     Public     	|   Windows-SG   	|   Viewing DVWA/Kibana 	  |
 |    Amazon Linux   | Ansible/Jumpbox 	| 10.10.0.0/24 	|     Public     	|   Jumpbox-SG   	|   Gateway/Deployment   	|

-## Purose of the network
+## Purpose of the network

 The purpose of our network is to deploy two DVWA machines with filebeat and an ELK server with metricbeat.
-Using the files listed in the Ansible folder, we will be using ansible and docker to quickly deploy these servies to our VMs in our private subnet from our public jumpbox.
-The purpose of this deployment method is to be able to quickly deploy these servies to many machines at once, eliminating the need to set each machine up individually, ultimately saving time and money.
+Using the files listed in the Ansible folder, we will be using ansible and docker to quickly deploy these services to our VMs in our private subnet from our public jumpbox.
+The purpose of this deployment method is to be able to quickly deploy these services to many machines at once, eliminating the need to set each machine up individually, ultimately saving time and money.

 ## Access policies